ootidea/base-up/README.md

 # base-up

-`base-up` is a modern utility library for TypeScript.
+`base-up` is a modern TypeScript utility library with numerous versatile functions, constants, and types.

 <br>